As you know (because you probably Googled it to get here), there’s a strange secret pyramid in Scotland.

 When the two bought the estate, they wanted to proudly announce their purchase.
 To do so, they built a pyramid-shaped ‘cairn.’* Victoria laid the first stone, Albert laid the last stone.

-(*Traditionally, a ‘cairn’ is a collection of often-loose rocks all piled on top of each other.
-These days, they serve as markers for the tops of mountain peaks and summits, and to tell hikers they’re heading in the right direction, But traditionally, they were built to mark graves and other important sites).
+*Traditionally, a ‘cairn’ is a collection of often-loose rocks all piled on top of each other.
+These days, they serve as markers for the tops of mountain peaks and summits, and to tell hikers they’re heading in the right direction, But traditionally, they were built to mark graves and other important sites)

-She went to Balmoral to be upset in isolation, and she decided to… build another cairn.
-It was constructed in honor of Albert, and was (much) bigger than the other 10.
-And that’s the one now known as the secret pyramid in Scotland.
-Although all the other cairns vaguely resemble pyramids, this cairn is very much pyramid-like, and can’t be mistaken for any other shape.
+She went to Balmoral to be upset in isolation, and she decided to build another cairn in honor of Albert.
+And that’s the one now known as the secret pyramid in Scotland, and is bigger than the other 10.

 Completed in 1862, the pyramid is inscribed with “To the beloved memory of Albert the great and good Prince Consort.
 Erected by his broken hearted widow Victoria R. 21st August 1862.”